 Gold fever is a real thing!
 Not even an afternoon cloudburst could send us back indoors.
-As well as the gold in the rivers, the town is so full of stories of hidden and lost stores of gold that it’s enough to make all but the strongest of minds want to seek your fortune in Barberton.
+As well as the gold in the rivers, the town is so full of stories of hidden and lost treasure stores of gold that seeking your fortune might be one of the most alluring things to do in Barberton.

 A 4×4 adventure

-The real highlight of our time in Barberton was the chance to get out on a 4×4 trail through the Makhonjwa Mountains.
-This is Pieter and Wynand’s speciality.
+The real highlight of our list of things to do in Barberton was the chance to get out on a 4×4 trail through the Makhonjwa Mountains.
+This is Pieter and Wynand’s specialty.
 Thomas took his place in a convoy of 4×4 vehicles and we set out on a day’s outing that involved river crossings, steep rocky inclines and absolutely spectacular views.

 Although there were some technical sections on our route, the point of the trail was to experience the scenery of the area.
 We took time out to explore a nearby waterfall, visited an(other!) gold mine shaft and took in the views from the top of the Makhonjwa mountain range.